Three Forks River and Arts Festival in Pullman, Washington

 The Three Forks River and Arts Festival takes place in downtown Pullman during a two-week period.
 During that time, businesses throughout downtown Pullman will have art on display from local artists.

-Then, on one particular Saturday, the artists will be present at the business in order to meet with attendees.
+Then, on the big weekend, the artists will be present at the business in order to meet with attendees.
 It is a great way for the people of Pullman to get to know local artists and learn new people within the community of Pullman.

 Upcoming Events